CenterForSpatialResearch/methods-in-spatial-research-sp2020/tutorials/02_working-with-cartographic-projections.md

 ---
-title: Organizing and Viewing Spatial Data in QGIS
+title: Translating and Relating Spatial Data in QGIS
 ---

-- talk about data types
-- SPATIAL JOIN

 The attributes of this country-level dataset include the short and long-form names of each country in two separate *text* or *string* fields.
 Two additional text fields describe the global region and subregions (here, determined by the UN) to which each country belongs.
 Lastly, there are two separate fields denoting the ISO three-digit country code.
 The ISO_N3 field indeed includes three digits (with placeholder zeros where needed) and the Cnt_Code field does not.
 In this case, the ISO_N3 field contains text and the Cnt_Code field is numeric.
 Thus, while the ISO_N3 field appears to contain numeric information, the software does not interpret it as such and would be unable to perform mathematical operations on that field.
 (Remember that all information contained within a field is of a single data type.)